 Statewide, greatest abundance in natural lakes

 Small fishes, aquatic insects, small crayfish, and snails

-The Yellow Perch lives in lakes in Iowa and reaches its greatest abundance in the natural lakes.
-It is rarely found in large numbers in flowing water with the exception of the Mississippi River, where it is common in some places.
+Yellow Perch are rarely found in large numbers in flowing water with the exception of the Mississippi River, where it is common in some places.
 They are also found in some man-made recreational lakes and river impoundments in southern Iowa, but seldom approach the abundance found in natural lakes.

 Although the Yellow Perch is found in ponds, slow moving streams and rivers, especially in holes around the bends, it is primarily a lake fish, preferring clear, cool water.
 The large fish usually prefer the deeper regions of lakes, leaving the shorelines to smaller individuals.

 Growth rates and maximum sizes of the Yellow Perch vary from year-to-year and lake-to-lake, depending primarily on food availability.
-Average length in Iowa natural lakes for perch from age I through age VII is 2.7, 5.6, 7.7, 8.9, 9.8, 10.5 and 10.6 inches.
+Average length in Iowa natural lakes for perch from age 1 through age 7 is 2.7, 5.6, 7.7, 8.9, 9.8, 10.5 and 10.6-inches.